EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 ### Clarifications

 * At the time of gathering requirements, GeoJSON was suggested - the consensus is now moving to CoverageJSON

 ### Acceptance criteria

+### Consequences and decisions

+## F25 - parameter naming convention standards, where not established, to be developed and followed

+As a Service Manager,

+I want parameter naming convention standards, where not established, to be developed and followed,

+So I can efficiently maintain and lifecycle the E-SOH service.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F26 - near real-time sub-hourly observations delivered via the same method (i.e., push via GTS) used by NMHSs today

+As a current data consumer of land surface observations,

+I want near real-time sub-hourly observations delivered via the same method (i.e., push via GTS) used by NMHSs today,

+So, I can minimise development of my existing downstream systems.

+### Priority: tertiary

+### Clarifications

+* At the kick-off meeting on 3rd March, Jeremy Tandy mentioned that we could rely on WIS2.0 to take care of this delivery
+* Jeremy also noted that there are limitations within the current GTS systems (e.g., the use for bulletin headers TTAAii) that might mean not all additional data produced via the E-SOH project can be shared via GTS.
+Therefore there is no requirement for E-SOH to develop additional GTS capability to enable additional observations to be shared on the GTS.

+### Acceptance criteria

+### Consequences and decisions

+## F27 - near real-time access to sub-hourly observations via a publish-subscribe message pattern

+As a data consumer of land surface observations,

+I want near real-time access to sub-hourly observations via a publish-subscribe message pattern,

+So, I can minimise the development of new applications and reduce the need to rely on domain specific delivery methods.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F28 - E-SOH to scale to user demands for data

+As a system manager,

+I want E-SOH to scale to user demands for data, especially those users requesting data via the E-SOH API and pub/sub message pattern,

+So, I can deliver the service expected by data consumers.

+### Priority: primary

+### Clarifications

+### Acceptance criteria